awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 ## Configuration changes for AWS Windows AMIs<a name="windows-ami-configuration"></a>

-The following changes are applied to each AWS Windows AMI\.
+The following configuration changes are applied to each AWS Windows AMI\.

 **Clean and prepare**